TIMELINE-America's long stumble toward the 'fiscal cliff'

 * Early 2013.
 If no action from Congress, automatic budget

 cuts set to kick in.
-Debt ceiling expected to be hit again after
+Debt ceiling expected to be hit again.